Penetration Testing for Healthcare: How to Get Started

 Web and Mobile Applications

 Healthcare organizations have numerous applications, ranging from patient portals, scheduling, and telehealth video platforms, through mobile apps for tracking or messaging and so forth.
-Many of the applications touch sensitive patient data and are required to be available across the internet by patients and providers, which by itself raises risk.
+Many applications handle sensitive patient data and must be accessible online, which significantly increases security risks.

 Pen testing web and mobile apps can uncover vulnerabilities such as SQL injection, broken access controls, or inadequate encryption of data in transit.
 Testing apps ensures that this layer of your environment – the one directly used by patients and doctors – is secure against the most likely attacks.